zjr/isaacp-gatsby-source-instagram/README.md

 </div>

 Source plugin for sourcing data from Instagram.
-There are four ways to get information from instagram:
+There are four ways to get information from instagram, but this fork only focuses on the graph API.
+If you want to see the other options then check out the [original repo](https://github.com/oorestisime/gatsby-source-instagram)

-- scraping the posts of an Instagram account.
-It can only get last 50 photos.
-- scraping a hashtag page.
-- scraping a user profile's informations.
-- querying the Instagram Graph Api using a provided `access_token`

 # Table of Contents